Wasfi Tal

-Wasfi Tal (وصفي التل; also known as Wasfi Tell; 19 January 1919 – 28 November 1971) was a Jordanian politician, statesman and general.
+Wasfi Tal (وصفي التل; also known as Wasfi Tell; 1920 – 28 November 1971) was a Jordanian politician, statesman and military officer.
 He served as the 15th Prime Minister of Jordan for three separate terms, 1962–63, 1965–67 and 1970 until his assassination in 1971.

-Tal was born in Turkey to prominent Jordanian poet Mustafa Wahbi Tal.
-He moved to Jordan at 5 years old.
-He received his education in Al-Salt, later continuing his education at the American University of Beirut in 1941.
+Tal was born in Arapgir, Ottoman Empire to prominent Jordanian poet Mustafa Wahbi Tal and a Kurdish mother.
+He received his elementary education in Jordan, later continuing his education at the American University of Beirut in Lebanon.
 He then joined the British Army in Mandatory Palestine after being trained in a British-run military academy, and joined the irregular Arab Liberation Army to fight against Israel during the 1948 Arab–Israeli War.
+As an Arab nationalist, Tal was known for his belief in collective Arab action and supported the Palestinian struggle.

 Following the war, he served various positions in the Jordanian government, rising to higher positions after his abilities captured King Hussein's attention.
 His first tenure as prime minister in 1962 was short-lived, he resigned in 1963 over widespread criticism of his perceived pro-Western views.
 He was appointed prime minister again in 1965, which saw an improved climate of economic activity, but resigned just before the onset of the Six Day War in 1967.
 He was appointed again as prime minister in 1970 during Black September, the conflict which saw Palestine Liberation Organization fighters (fedayeen) expelled from Jordan.
-Earning the ire of PLO leaders for his role in the conflict, he was assassinated by the Black September group outside a Cairo hotel hosting an Arab League conference.
+Earning the ire of PLO leaders for his role in the conflict, he was assassinated by the Black September Organization outside a Cairo hotel hosting an Arab League conference.

 Tal was reportedly loyal to King Hussein and popular with Jordanians for his success in expelling the fedayeen.
 Meanwhile, he was widely denounced by Arabs who had supported the fedayeen.
-His assassins were found innocent and released on bail by an Egyptian court.
+His assassins were found innocent and released on low bail by an Egyptian court and allowed to leave Egypt.

-Early life and career
+Early life

-Tal was born in Arapgir to prominent poet Mustafa Wahbi Tal and Kurdish mother Munifa Baban.
-His family relocated to Irbid when he was five.
+Tal was born in Arapgir, Turkey to prominent Jordanian poet Mustafa Wahbi Tal and Kurdish mother Munifa Baban.
+Sources differ with reference to the place and date of birth of Wasfi Tal.
+Some sources mention that he was born in 1919 in Arapqir.
+Other sources mention that Tal was born in 1920 He moved to Irbid, Transjordan with his mother at the age of five.

+Tal obtained his elementary education in Jordan.
 He moved to Al-Salt in 1936 when he was 16 to go to the only public high school in Jordan at the time.
 As a student he founded a secret student organization called the "Black Hand" whose goal was to promote a more aggressive stance against Zionism.
 During his time as a student he and several students in the "black hand" were arrested after bombing Al-Salt mayor's mansion.
 Due to his family influence and the fact no one was hurt in the bombing he was released a few days later and allowed to finish his education.
-Later continuing his education at the American University of Beirut in 1941.
+He later continued his education at the American University of Beirut in Lebanon.